amranidev/ajaxis/README.md

 Ajaxis has alot of methods to use to generate forms and inputs.

-if you want to use Materailize just add in first method Mt or Bt (bootstrap).
+if you want to use Materailize just add at first Mt or (Bt for bootstrap).

 Method                             |  description
 ---------------------------------- |  ------------------------------------------------